The Town of Lunenburg’s Public Works Department is committed to effectively treating storm and sanitary wastewater.

 Hard food scraps can cause expensive damage to pipes, blades, and equipment.
 Soft scraps swell in water to cause clogs.
 You can help!

 Never dump food down the drain – garborators are not a solution.
 Dispose of food prep scraps and leftovers in your municipal green bin.

 Paint & varnish • fuel/oil • solvents • adhesives • pesticides/herbicides • bleach & cleaners

 A household drain can seem like a convenient place to get rid of waste, but these kinds of chemicals can cause costly damage to equipment and prove a danger to public health and marine life.
 You can help!

 Never pour hazardous waste down the drain.
-They should be brought to a disposal depot (like Kaizer Meadow – but check with the depot first, as different depots take different materials – or download the My Enviro-Depot app).
+They should be brought to a disposal depot (like Kaizer Meadow – but check with the depot first, as different depots take different materials – or download the My Enviro-Depot app to search).
 Consider switching to eco-friendly cleaning products.
 Thank you.